Quramy/type-dungeon/CONTRIBUTING.md

 ## Why `import "type-dugenon"` ?
 Each question code should not affect to each other.
-But because of TypeScript module convention, `import` or `export` is needed to be treated the file as a module, I put `import "type-dungeon` at the top of each question code.
+But because of TypeScript module convention, `import` or `export` is needed to be treated the file as a module, I put `import "type-dungeon"` at the top of each question code.

 This import declaration will be removed via question / answer code generating procedure :sunglasses: